 The common names are Cassia, Cassia alata, Desay, Fleur, Impetigo bush, Candle bush, Ringworm tree, Ringworm bush, Candletree, Candelabra bush, Guajava Empress candle plant, Seven Golden Candlestick, and Christmas candle.

-The constituents are saponins, narengenin, flavonoids, anthraquinones, and yellow chyrsopanic acid.
+The constituents are saponins, naringenin, flavonoids, anthraquinones, and yellow chrysophanic acid.
 The medicinal properties are anti-inflammatory, antibacterial, analgesic, anti-fungal, and antimicrobial.

 It is also used to treat burns.
-To treat liver spots, ring worm and other fungal of the skin, crush the leaves so that the juice is extracted and rub it on the skin.
-To treat burns put a crushed leaf of the area that is affected.
+To treat liver spots, ringworm and other fungal of the skin, crush the leaves so that the juice is extracted and rub it on the skin.
+To treat burns put a crushed leaf on the affected area.

 King of the forest medicinal herb can also be used to remedy colds, coughs, hypertension or high blood pressure, acne, impetigo and bites that are venomous.

 It is a very versatile medicinal plant with its many uses and that is the reason I think elderly folks adore it so much.
 It can also be used to treat inflammation, bronchitis, herpes, gonorrhea, stomach ache, scabies, syphilis, fever, liver conditions and constipation.

 In some countries the leaves are used as laxative.
 King of the forest plant can also be used to treat asthma, syphilis, fever and stomach ailments.

 Extracts from the leaves of King of the forest can be found in shampoos, soaps as well as skin creams.

 You can purchase the tea which can be found by one of its common names, Candelabra bush tea or you can make your own tea if you are in possession of the cassia alata medicinal herb.